Explore Biological Variability with Virtual Patients Using SimBiology Model Analyzer

 Double-click the empty cell in the Component Name column, and add L1.
 Repeat the same process to change the distribution to lognormal and set the mu and sigma values.
 Similarly, add w0, k1, k2, and ke.
 This table lists the corresponding mu values of these parameters that you can copy and paste in the software.
 Change sigma to 0.01 for each parameter.

 Current Value mu or Log(Current Value)

 For Sampling, use the default option:

-The following figure shows the Parameter Set section with all parameters configured.
-The red numbers correspond to the preceding steps.
+The following figure shows the Parameter Set section with the parameters configured.

 (Optional) Save the project under a new name by selecting Save > Save Project As on the Home tab.